Communist Party of Bohemia and Moravia: History

 The expelled members of "For Socialism" formed the Party of Czechoslovak Communists, later renamed the Communist Party of Czechoslovakia, which was led by Miroslav Štěpán.
 KSČM refuses to work with this group.
 The party was left on the sidelines for most of the first decade of the Czech Republic's existence.
 Václav Havel suspected KSČM was still an unreconstructed neo-Stalinist party and prevented it from having any influence during his presidency; however, the party provided the one-vote margin that elected Havel's successor Václav Klaus as president.
 After a long-running battle with the Ministry of the Interior, the Communist Youth Union led by Milan Krajča, was dissolved in 2006 for allegedly endorsing in its program the replacement of private with collective ownership of the means of production.
 The decision met with international protests.

 In November 2008, the Czech Senate asked the Supreme Administrative Court to dissolve KSČM because of its political program, which the Senate argued contradicted the Constitution of the Czech Republic.
-30 out of the 38 senators who were present agreed to this request, and expressed the view that the party's program did not reject violence as a means of attaining power and adopted The Communist Manifesto of Karl Marx; however, this was only a symbolic gesture, as according to the constitution only the cabinet may file a petition to the Supreme Administrative Court to dissolve a political party.
-For the first two decades after the end of Communist rule in Czechoslovakia, the party was politically isolated.
+30 out of the 38 senators who were present agreed to this request, and expressed the view that the party's program did not reject violence as a means of attaining power and adopted The Communist Manifesto of Karl Marx.
+However, this was only a symbolic gesture, as according to the constitution only the cabinet may file a petition to the Supreme Administrative Court to dissolve a political party.
+For the first two decades after the end of communist rule in Czechoslovakia, the party was politically isolated.
 After the 2012 Czech regional elections, it started participating in coalitions with the Czech Social Democratic Party, forming part of the ruling coalition in 10 out of 13 regions.
-From 2018 to 2021, KSČM provided parliamentary support to Andrej Babiš' Second Cabinet.
+From 2018 to 2021, KSČM provided parliamentary support to Andrej Babiš' second cabinet.

 After the party's poor performance in the 2021 Czech legislative election, in which KSČM failed to reach the 5% voting threshold and was excluded from representation in parliament for the first time in its history, Filip resigned as leader of the party.
 On 23 October 2021, Member of European Parliament Kateřina Konečná was elected as leader.

+In 2025, the Czech government passed an amendment to the national criminal code that introduces up to five years of prison for anyone who "establishes, supports or promotes Nazi, communist, or other movements which demonstrably aim to suppress human rights and freedoms or incite racial, ethnic, national, religious or class-based hatred".
+KSČM condemned the law, describing it as an attempt "to push KSČM outside the law and intimidate critics of the current regime".
+The amendment will come to force in 2026; it is not clear how the amendment will affect the party – in an interview with Novinky, constitutional lawyer Jan Kysela argued that while KSČM's existence might not be in danger, the law could result in legal actions against its members.

 Ideology

-As a communist party and the successor of the former ruling Communist Party of Czechoslovakia, its party platform promotes anti-capitalism and socialism through a Marxist lens.
-It holds Eurosceptic views in regards to the European Union.